Saturday, July 31st, 2010

 (ii).
 Tabitha Ellen Tatum (1849) Iowa.

 (iii).
-Nancy Rebecca Tatum 1849/50, born Kentucky
+Nancy Rebecca Tatum 1849/50, born Iowa

 (iv).
-Clinton Asbury Tatum (12 December 1851 or 1852 Iowa) married on about 23-25 March 1872 at Charles City, Floyd County, Iowa to Julia Louise Baumgardner (7 July 1851 Gallia County, Ohio to 1928 Tacoma with both buried at Mountain View Memorial Park, Tacoma, Washington).
+Clinton Asbury Tatum (12 December 1851 or 1852 Iowa) married on about 23-25 March 1872 at Charles City, Floyd County, Iowa to Julia Louise Baumgardner.
+Julia was born 7 July 1851 Gallia County, Ohio and died 1928 Tacoma with both buried at Mountain View Memorial Park, Tacoma, Washington.
 Julia's parents were Andrew Jackson "Dick" Baumgardner and Harriet Ripley of Gallia County, Ohio.
 Information is courtesy of Ron and Paulette Tatum, e-mails of 25, 26 January, 19 February 2007 and Census records from Gary Tharp, e-mail of 27 January 2007.
+They lived in some of the following locations:

 1880, 1885, 1900, 1910 Osceyedan Township, Osceola County Iowa.
-Census of 1910 and 1920 note father Landrine living with them.
+Census of 1910 and 1920 notes father Landrine living with them.

 1920 town of Palacios, Precinct 3, Matagorda County, Texas and father Landrine